 Nagasaki in 1 Day

-We spent a day in the Japanese city of Nagasaki, a port city on the island of Kyushu.
-The city, synonomous with the American atomic bombings of 1945, has since rebuilt.
+We spent a day in the Japanese city of Nagasaki, on the island of Kyushu.
+This historic port city has played a prominent role in foreign trade for many centuries.
+However, on 9 August 1945, it became famous for another thing as Nagasaki became the second Japanese city to be destroyed by an American atomic bomb.
+The city has since been rebuilt.
 There is a museum and a peace park where you can learn about and reflect on the horrors of the atomic bombing.

 Nagasaki in 1 Day Itinerary